angelobreyes/ticket-lifecycle/README.md

 <h3>4.
 Resolution</h3>

- - After updating the software update/restart and reaching out the customer, he might post a reply such as:
+ - After updating the software update/restart and reaching out to the user, he might post a reply such as:

 ![image](https://github.com/user-attachments/assets/2b64acdf-04bf-4ce1-8f79-16d8e3762186)